Metanephrops: Habitat

 Metanephrops inhabit burrows located in sticky soft substrate that they build themselves.
-They typically live at depths ranging between 50-994m below the surface of the ocean, but are found in greater abundances at 150m or deeper.
+They typically live at depths ranging between 50 and 994m below the surface of the ocean, but are found in greater abundances at 150m or deeper.
 This classifies them as a "deep sea lobster" since they inhabit a region below 50m under the surface of the ocean.
 Occurrences of Metanephrops are prevalent on the west side of ocean basins, especially the Indo-West-Pacific, ranging from latitudes of 35∘N to 50∘S. Only two of the extant species of Metanephrops inhabit the western basin of the Atlantic Ocean.
 M. binghami resides in the Gulf of Mexico and around the Caribbean and Cuba; while M. rubellus resides off of the southern coast of Brazil and off the coast of Uruguay.

 Diet

 Metanephrops are scavengers like most lobsters.
-They consume a diet largely consisting of the corpses pelagic and benthic species that have fallen to the sea floor.
+They consume a diet largely consisting of the corpses of pelagic and benthic species that have fallen to the sea floor.
 Specific examples of their typical diet include small marine organisms such as plankton and parasites, ghost shark (Hydrolagus novaezealandiae), silver warehou (Seriolella punctata), tall sea pen (Funiculina quadrangularis) and the salp (Ihlea racovitzai).